 The PLACES PLEASE!
 Story

-I've been a drama teacher for nearly 25 years, and I'm passionate about how participating in theatre can benefit and transform kids.
+I've been a drama teacher for over 25 years, and I'm passionate about how participating in theatre can benefit and transform kids.
 So many kids struggle with self-confidence, and many can't seem to find their place in school or friend groups.

 PLACES, PLEASE! got its start a few years ago when I was directing a production of "Mary Poppins" and had an overwhelming sense of gratitude for getting to share theatre with kids.
 It made me think of kids who didn't get to have this life-changing experience.